We are dedicated to empowering residents to collaborate across neighborhoods while celebrating a shared identity and safe community.

 Central Avenue Gardens

 The Central Avenue Gardens located on 30th and Central Avenue, provides a space for community members to gather, learn about urban gardening, and grow nutritious produce.
-All plots for the 2018 growing season have been rented, but there are many ways to be involved!
+Garden plots are being rented for $20/each.
+To reserve your plot(s) for the 2019 growing season, click here to complete the Rental Application and Agreement.
+You may pay for your plot(s) online or with a check.
+Please contact Brittany Rasdall at firstname.lastname@example.org with questions.

-- Volunteer to help with maintenance, bush planting, etc. https://mfcdc.org/get-involved/volunteer/
+- Volunteer to help with maintenance, bush planting, etc. Click here to sign-up for our next clean-up.

-- Attend garden talks to learn how to grow your own produce
+- Attend garden talks to learn how to grow your own produce.
+Contact Kelly Johnson at email@example.com for more information.